Ronaldinho is number 26 in 90min's Top 50 Greatest Footballers of All Time series

 And it can be easily forgotten that Messi's rapid rise from La Masia product to the world's greatest footballer coincided with the peak years of one of the game's most enjoyable entertainers.

 Ronaldinho was arguably the most gifted star of his generation, and between the years of 2004 and 2006 the magician sat at the top of the footballing tree.
-He
+He was Brazilian football personified.

 The silky samba skills, the never-seen-before tricks and party pieces, the ease at which he could humiliate the world's greatest defenders.
 The man was born for the big stage.
 Of course, as his lengthy list of achievements will ratify, Ronaldinho was a winner, and as with any footballer, he possessed the competitive streak needed to play at the highest level.